lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-29-useful-tips-for-your-jekyll-blog.md

   - /redirect-me/
 ```

-There is no rendered page for `https://lazyjobseeker.github.io/en/redirect-me/`, but it redirects to this page.
-Try checking how this works by inserting above address in search bar or hitting this link [링크](https://lazyjobseeker.github.io/en/redirect-me/).
+There is no rendered page for `/redirect-me/`, but it redirects to this page.
+Try checking how this works by inserting above address in search bar.

 ## Rendering Math Equations and Graphs